MysticFragilist/mini-torrent/README.md

 ##### -- Copyright --
-This project is protected by the MIT Licence.
+This project is under the MIT Licence.
 This project has been done in an educational purpose for a class in TCP/socket at Bois-de-Boulogne college.